rohm1/phpstorm-eap-installer/README.md

 `phpstorm-eap-installer` will install the latest PhpStorm EAP into your home directory, and create a shortcut on your desktop.
 `phpstorm-eap-installer --renew` will renew the license.
 Run `phpstorm-eap-installer --help` for help.

+## Disclaimer
+This script aims at simplifying the installation of PhpStorm EAP.
+You must purchase a license if you plan to use PhpStorm.